sam-tj/ros_air_quality_sensors/Readme.md

 4. Once the flashing is successful, run
    - ros2 run micro_ros_agent micro_ros_agent udp4 --port 8888
 5. Open new terminal window, and check ros topic
-   - ros2 topic echo /time_publisher
+   - ros2 topic echo /sensors
+   - It can be the echo does not work for custom message.
+This will be updated in future fixes.

 ------------